Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: Results

+Analytically, the relative error in the simulated IED is bounded by the following approximation, as derived in Supplementary Section~\ref{quant_error_REGIR}:

+where $\langle \lambda' \rangle = \int_{0}^{\infty} \lambda'(t) \cdot \psi(t) \, dt$ represents the average derivative of the process rates.
+Here, $\mathbb{E} \left[ \text{error}_{\text{ REGIR}} \right]$ represents the expected total accumulated error over all time steps until a given process reacts, which occurs after approximately $\lambda_\text{max} N$ time steps.
+Since the system involves competition among multiple processes, a reaction from any particular one typically requires around $N$ simulation steps, where each step corresponds to an event occurring in the system.
+Additionally, due to the rejection sampling mechanism, the total number of time steps also scales proportionally with $\lambda_\text{max}$, reflecting the effect of discarded proposals in the simulation.

+In practice, this error can be understood as the Earth Mover’s Distance (EMD)~\cite{rubner1998metric} between the ground truth and the simulated IED (Supplementary Section~\ref{arbitrary_accuracy}).
+IEDs are a fundamental component of non-Markovian simulations and are measurable in certain experimental systems such as bacterial inter-division times\cite{sauls2019control, si2019mechanistic, iyer2014scaling}.
+IEDs are a fundamental component of non-Markovian simulations and are measurable in certain experimental systems such as bacterial inter-division times\cite{sauls2019control, si2019mechanistic, iyer2014scaling}.
+Still, most non-Markovian studies report observables primarily regarding population dynamics, as this variable is generally more accessible experimentally~\cite{stumpf2017stem, england2010global, zeisel2011coupled}.
+However, establishing universal error bounds for REGIR in population dynamics is challenging, as the error is highly dependent on system design.
+While some systems are robust to variations in IEDs, others are highly sensitive to even minor perturbations.
+A detailed discussion on these aspects can be found in Supplementary Section~\ref{quant_error_REGIR}.

 \paragraph{Main differences between REGIR and SG.} There are several important differences between the REGIR and SG algorithms.
-First, SG simulates systems with constant reaction rates, i.e. stochastic systems that follow exponential distributions (SI, section 2).
-In contrast, REGIR allows for instantaneous rates for each process and reactant.
-Namely, REGIR keeps track of the time since the last event $t_j$ for each process $j$, which enables the simulation of non-Markovian processes under the assumption that $\Delta t \approx{0}$~\cite{boguna2014simulating}.
-Second, while SG keeps track of the rates of each reaction channel, REGIR only tracks the maximum rather than the individual rates of all processes at each time step.
-As we will show, this substantially reduces the computational cost of the algorithm~\cite{thanh2014efficient}, especially when the number of processes becomes large.
-Finally, while REGIR is an approximation algorithm, it can simulate processes with arbitrary accuracy.
-Indeed, $\lambda_\text{max}$ can be set at each iteration such that
+First, the SG algorithm simulates systems in which \emph{each species has a single constant reaction rate}, leading to exponentially distributed inter-event times for its reactants (SI, Section 2).
+In contrast, REGIR allows reaction rates to vary dynamically for each process and \emph{reactant}.
+Namely, for each process $j$, REGIR keeps track of the time since the last event $t_j$, enabling the simulation of non-Markovian processes under the assumption that $\Delta t \approx{0}$~\cite{boguna2014simulating}.
+Second, while SG tracks the rates of each reaction channel, REGIR only tracks the maximum rather than the individual rates of all processes at each time step.
+As we will show in Section~\ref{application1}, Figure~\ref{fig:hes1_model}E, this substantially reduces the computational cost of the algorithm~\cite{thanh2014efficient}, especially as the number of processes increases.
+Finally, SG is exact for Markovian systems, while REGIR is an approximation algorithm.
+However, as we illustrate in Section~\ref{application1}, REGIR can achieve arbitrarily high accuracy for non-Markovian processes.